ropensci/roweb3/content/blog/2024-04-16-markdown-programmatic/index.md

 Finally if you need to write back the Markdown document, you'd write back its lines using [`writeLines()`](https://rdrr.io/r/base/writeLines.html) or [`brio::write_lines()`](https://brio.r-lib.org/reference/write_lines.html).

-## Examples of Markdown Parsing and Editing
+## Examples of Markdown parsing and editing

 The [pegboard package](https://carpentries.github.io/pegboard/) created by Zhian Kamvar and maintained by The Carpentries, parses and validates Carpentries' lessons for structural Markdown elements, including valid links, alt-text, and known fenced-divs thanks to tinkr.
 This package was instrumental in converting all of The Carpentries lesson infrastructure from Jekyll's Markdown syntax to Pandoc's Markdown[^5].